DreamDexed/DreamDexed/README.md

 - [dwhinham/mt32-pi](https://github.com/dwhinham/mt32-pi) for creating networking support for Circle
 - [omersiar](https://github.com/omersiar) for porting networking support to MiniDexed
 - [soyersoyer](https://github.com/soyersoyer) for sound and other improvements, and for debugging

+## About the Reverb (Cloud Seed)

+DreamDexed includes the **Cloud Seed** reverb algorithm, originally created by [Ghost Note Audio](https://github.com/ValdemarOrn/CloudSeed).

+- The algorithm is MIT-licensed and may be used in both free and commercial projects.
+- **Cloud Seed** is the work of Ghost Note Audio and not part of DreamDexed itself.
+- When mentioning *Cloud Seed* in documentation or marketing, it must be clear that DreamDexed is an independent project that simply makes use of this reverb algorithm.
+- Ghost Note Audio reserves the right to withdraw the use of the *Cloud Seed* name if these conditions are not respected.

+### Credits
+A huge thanks to **Ghost Note Audio** for releasing this gem under MIT.
+Without Cloud Seed, our DX tones would be stuck in the dry desert of 80s presets —
+now they can float through infinite digital cathedrals. 🌌🎹✨